-The actionable/non-actionable question is critical, and it will determine what you should do with this input.
+The actionable/non-actionable question is one of the most critical parts of the GTD workflow (the weekly review is the most), and it will determine what you should do with this input.

 Let’s say there is no action item associated with the item.
+For example, reference material.
 What do you do with it?

 As mentioned earlier, here is what you do not do: put it back in your inbox to deal with later.